Dancin’ In The Era of COVID-19, Cold & Flu (oh my!)

 - Life Time Fitness has increased their deep cleaning practices.

-- Masks are welcome for all other ages; we respect each individual family’s decision to mask or not ages 10 and under.
+- Masks are optional for all ages; we respect each individual family’s decision to mask or not.
 (Please make sure the teacher of your child’s class is aware of your wishes if you need us to help enforce your family’s mask rule for younger children.)

 In-Studio Prevention Steps

-- Handwashing & Hand Sanitizing: We will require frequent handwashing of our students and staff.
+- Handwashing & Hand Sanitizing: We encourage frequent handwashing/sanitizing of our students and staff.

-- Discouraging close contact: We have adjusted certain aspects of our classes to increase personal space and decrease touching, such as removing props from predance and taking partner work out of choreography.
+- Discouraging close contact: We have adjusted certain aspects of our classes to increase personal space and decrease frequent touching.

-- Surface Cleaning: We wipe down frequently touched surfaces often.
+- Surface Cleaning: We wipe down frequently touched surfaces.
 Community equipment, such as mats and barres are wiped down before and after each use.
 Hands are also sanitized before and after using equipment.

 How You Can Help